PandasDataframe#

 • func (callable) – The function to apply.

-• apply_indices (list-like, default: None) – The labels to apply over.
+• apply_indices (list-like, optional) – The labels to apply over.

-• numeric_indices (list-like, default: None) – The indices to apply over.
+• numeric_indices (list-like, optional) – The indices to apply over.

 • new_index (list-like, optional) – The index of the result.
 We may know this in advance, and if not provided it must be computed.